igwan/GDPRchecker/README.rst

 ::

     $ gdprchecker
-    usage: gdprchecker [-h] [-v] url [url ...]
+    usage: gdprchecker [-h] [-f] [-s] [--auth AUTH] [--no-crawl] [--no-robotstxt] [-v]
+                       url [url ...]

-    Try to give hints about some steps required to make a website GDPR compliant
+    Try to give hints about some steps required to make a website GDPR compliant.
+    If no check flag is passed do all checks.

     positional arguments:
       url             One or many urls to check

     optional arguments:
-      -h, --help     show this help message and exit -v, --verbose  Increase the verbosity level
+      -h, --help      show this help message and exit -f, --form      Check for forms
+      -s, --https     Check for https
+      --auth AUTH     Credentials for basic auth (user:passwd) --no-crawl      Do not crawl the whole website, only check the given urls --no-robotstxt  When crawling do not obey robots.txt -v, --verbose   Print more information about what is happening.
+This option is repeatable and will increase verbosity each time it is repeated.

 .. _GDPR: https://en.wikipedia.org/wiki/General_Data_Protection_Regulation